All you need to know

 Finally, the problem that the variations in solar output are too small to account for large temperature variations on Earth may very well have a solution.

 First, the temperature increase may not have been as large as officially claimed.
-Satellites indicate they have been essentially flat since 2002:
+Satellites indicate they have been essentially flat since 2002 (apart from natural El Nino events):

 Satellite data are the most reliable we have, because they cover the whole globe circling the poles, and are not adjusted at all.
 Corrected, yes, due to very well known and precise orbital deviations, but there’s no need for complicated “administrative adjustments” involving, for instance, infilling of missing data or other uncertainties.